 The inspection is not a comprehensive investigation.
 The inspector is not required to use specialized tools or equipment; inspect to building code or manufacturer instructions; inspect for asbestos, mold, termites or toxins.

 REPORT DELIVERY: CIS will deliver the report to Client and their representative via e-mail after receipt of this contract and payment.
-Delivery is generally made within two days of the inspection.
+Delivery is generally made within two working days of the inspection.
 Client agrees to contact CIS if the report has not been received in the time specified.

 NOTICE OF DISSATISFACTION: Any claim arising out of or related to any act of CIS in connection with the inspection shall be made in writing and provided to CIS within fourteen business days of discovery and to allow CIS a reasonable opportunity to inspect the issue giving rise to the claim before undertaking any repairs.
 Client agrees that a failure to comply with the terms of this paragraph shall constitute a waiver of such claim.

 DISPUTE RESOLUTION: In the event of a dispute, Client and CIS agree that any dispute shall be submitted for final and binding arbitration under the Rules and Procedures of a mutually agreed Arbitration Services company pursuant to Chapter 171 of the Texas Civil Practice & Remedies Code.
 In the event of dispute resolution or litigation relating to the terms of this agreement or the inspection, the non-prevailing party shall reimburse the prevailing party for all reasonable attorney fees and costs.
 The client agrees all disputes involving a regulatory agency, arbitration, or litigation process are bound by the terms of this contract.

 SEVERABILITY: If any provision or provisions of this contract shall be held to be invalid, illegal, unenforceable or in conflict with the law of any jurisdiction, the validity, legality, and enforceability of the remaining provisions shall not in any way be affected or impaired thereby.